 After restarting your computer, if you receive the following message: winmgmt /salvagerepository is failed, ignore this message, and again run:

 If this doesn’t help, KB980867 suggests that you do the following.
 Open an elevated command prompt, wbemtest, and then press Enter.
 In the Windows Management Instrumentation Tester dialog box, click Connect.

 As appropriate for your version of the operating system, type the following in the Namespace text box:

 For Windows Vista:

-For Windows Vista SP1, Windows Vista SP2, Windows 7, Windows 8, and Windows 10:
+For Windows Vista SP1, Windows Vista SP2, Windows 7, Windows 8, Windows 10 and Windows 11:

 Click Enum Classes.